 Matthew 19:8 “Because of your hardness of hearts Moses permitted you to put away your wives; but from the beginning it has not been this way.”

-Jesus saw right through their rouse and in the process of disclosing their adultery Jesus pointed out that getting an illegitimate divorce regardless of one’s motive causes them to commit adultery.
-However, because these Jewish leaders were using that which was legal (legitimate divorce) as a cover for that which was not (adultery) many have interpreted Jesus’ remarks to be a teaching on divorce.
-Sadly this interpretation has prohibited legitimate divorces which God provided for the victims of broken marriage covenants.
+Jesus saw right through their rouse and in the process of disclosing their true sin of adultery Jesus pointed out that getting an illegitimate divorce paves the way for nothing but adultery.
+Because these Jewish leaders were attempting to use that which was legal (legitimate divorce) as a cover for that which was forbidden (adultery) many have interpreted Jesus’ remarks to be a comprehensive teaching against divorce.
+Sadly, this interpretation has created a prohibition where God made provision for legitimate divorces.
+And God did so for the protection of the innocent partners of men and women whose hard heartedness has caused them to become traitors to their own spouse.

 The church’s shameful reversal of God’s provision for divorce forces unequally yoked believers to wrestle with pigs in the mud and expose themselves to bad company.
 It prevents them from following so many wisdom passages in Scripture such as: